 OECD side session on “Working better in leather”

 From 13 – 17 February 2023, The OECD organised a Forum on Due Diligence in the Garment and Footwear Sector.
 Arisa, on behalf of the consortium Together for Decent Leather, organised a (virtual) side session entitled “Working better in leather: stakeholder engagement and worker empowerment as key aspects of due diligence”.
+The session explored stakeholder engagement and empowerment of workers in the leather and leather products manufacturing industry in India, Pakistan, and Bangladesh.

 Video: Working conditions in Bangladesh